Subscribe for real-time financial insights on Trade Target’s WhatsApp Channels

 - The company processes refunds within a few working days for investors who don’t receive any shares.

-This is the final step.
+This is the final step of IPO process in India.
 The company’s shares are officially listed and start trading on the stock exchange.

 Listing price depends on how the market reacts to the IPO: